apache/ozone/hadoop-hdds/docs/content/feature/NonrollingUpgrade.md

 At this point, the cluster is finalized and the upgrade is complete.

+## Steps to upgrade Recon and S3 Gatway

+- TODO: just stop and restart?

 ## Features Requiring Finalization

 Below is a list of backwards incompatible features and the version in which they were introduced.
 These features can only be used on a finalized ozone cluster with at least the specified version.
-Run `TODO` to get the current version of your Ozone cluster.
+Run `ozone version` to get the current version of your Ozone cluster.

 ### Version 1.2.0